forTEXT/lab/content/en/team.md

 {{< team_member ImagePath="/images/lab_team/akazawa.png" Title="Mari Akazawa" Description="Mari Akazawa works as an editor and project coordinator of the forTEXT Portal in the fortext lab.
 She started supporting fortext.net as a student assistant in 2021.
 She discovered her passion for Computational Linguistics while studying International Communication and Translation at Stiftung Universität Hildesheim.
 In addition to her work in the lab, she is currently studying 'Linguistic and Literary Computing' at the TU Darmstadt." >}}

-{{< team_member ImagePath="/images/lab_team/gerstorfer.png" Title="Dominik Gerstorfer" Description="Dominik Gerstorfer is a research associate at the fortext lab, where he mainly deals with questions of methodology, philosophy of science and theory development.
-He coordinates the forTEXT portal and works in the KatKit project on category theory and operationalisation of humanities concepts in the Digital Humanities.
-His academic background is philosophy with a focus on the philosophy of science." >}}

 {{< team_member ImagePath="/images/guhr.png" Title="Svenja Guhr" Description="Svenja Guhr is a research associate at the fortext lab and has an academic background in German literature, Romance linguistics, and Digital Humanities.
 As a computational literary studies scholar, her PhD project focuses on the operationalisation and analysis of sound and loudness as narratological phenomena in German-language literary prose of the 19th and early 20th century." >}}

 {{< team_member ImagePath="/images/haeussler.png" Title="Julian Häußler" Description="Julian Häußler is a research associate at the fortext lab and works in the area of method development in Computational Literary Studies.
 Previously, he completed a Master's degree in 'Linguistic and Literary Computing' at the TU Darmstadt.
 A current project deals with the operationalization and measurement of conflicts in literary texts." >}}